Italian at its (vegetarian!) finest.

 - Working one at a time, dredge the eggplant slices in flour, then egg, then breadcrumbs, coating fully and shaking off the excess.

-- Heat enough oil in a large skillet to be about 1/8" high in the pan, or slightly less, over medium heat.
+- Heat enough oil in a large skillet to be about 1/8" high in the pan, or slightly less, over medium to medium-high heat.
 When the oil is hot, add a few eggplant slices and cook them until golden brown on each side, about three minutes per side.
 Watch the temperature of the oil.
 You may need to adjust the heat a little as you go.
 Drain the cooked eggplant on the paper towel-lined sheet pan.PRO TIP: How do you know the oil is ready?
 It should be about 350°F. But I don't use a thermometer.
 I look to see if the oil is shimmering, and drop a pinch of breadcrumbs into the oil.
 They should sizzle.
 If the oil is smoking, it is way too hot.
+PRO TIP: Do not use olive oil for frying.
+Olive oil, while most associated with Italian food, has too low of a smoke point for frying.

-- Spoon a thin layer of marinara into the bottom of a lightly-greased casserole pan.
-Layer fried eggplant slices to cover the bottom.
+- Spoon a thin layer of marinarasauce into the bottom of a lightly-greased casserole dish.
+Layer enough fried breaded eggplant slices to cover the bottom.
 Do another ladle of marinara over the eggplant.
 You do not have to fully coat the eggplant.
 Dollops are fine.
 Sprinkle a generous amount of the mozzarella.
 Repeat, layering the eggplant, marinara, and finishing with the mozzarella.
 Add the large pinches grated Parmigiano-Reggiano or Pecorino-Romano cheese.